 Stir in the orange puree followed by the almond meal or nut flour combo, spices and baking powder.

-Pour the batter into the prepared tin and dust the top with flaked almonds.
+Pour the batter into the prepared tin and if you like dust the top with flaked almonds or orange slices

-Bake for 1-1¼ hours, until the top is golden and a skewer inserted into the centre comes out clean, however check halfway and if it starts to go too brown on top too soon cover with foil.
+Bake for 1 hour to 1 hour and 15 mins, until the top is golden and a skewer inserted into the centre comes out clean, however check halfway and if it starts to go too brown on top too soon cover with foil.
+If you are using a bundt cake it might be ready in as little as 45 minutes.

-Allow to cool in the tin and serve on its own or with vanilla ice cream or whipped cream with a dash of orange blossom water.
+Allow to cool in the tin and serve on its own or with vanilla ice cream or whipped cream with a dash of orange blossom water or even with a rosewater glaze.

-When you think about how simplistic this cake is – and yes how much flavour and nutrition is packed in – you will be sure to make it on a regular basis!
+When you think about how simplistic this cake is – and yet how much flavour and nutrition is packed in – you will be sure to make it on a regular basis!